jake-knerr/js-style-guide/README.md

 utils/math/math-utils.js;
 ```

-#### A file's purpose should be clear from the filename alone.
+#### A file's purpose should be clear from the filename alone, and a filename should be able to resolve any ambiguity that may arise from files with similar purposes in different folders.

-Do not make the filename longer than necessary.
+A reader should not have to open the file to determine its purpose.

 > Why?
 Since filenames in IDE tabs do not display the additional context of the folders that contain the file or the code within the file, a filename allow the reader to quickly identify the file.